MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Microsoft.Graph.Beta.Applications.md

 Update the navigation property agents in onPremisesPublishingProfiles

 ### [Update-MgBetaOnPremisePublishingProfileAgentGroup](Update-MgBetaOnPremisePublishingProfileAgentGroup.md)
-Update the navigation property agentGroups in onPremisesPublishingProfiles
+Update the properties of an onPremisesAgentGroup object.

 ### [Update-MgBetaOnPremisePublishingProfileAgentGroupAgent](Update-MgBetaOnPremisePublishingProfileAgentGroupAgent.md)
 Update the navigation property agents in onPremisesPublishingProfiles